shambhavi94/C-Projects/README.md

-# The following repository includes mainly all the C++ projects I have worked on.
+# The following repository includes mainly all the C/C++ projects I have worked on.